ozskywalker/oddcode/README.md

 * Convert-DsRegCmd.ps1 - Take DSREGCMD /status output and turn into a PSObject.
 Very handy stub for a variety of scripting tasks.
 * facebook-messenger-archive-everything.md - Archive all your Facebook Messenger chats, clean that right up
 * Force-TLS12forPowershell.ps1 - stub to force TLS12 or better as the default for Powershell
+* Convert-FSUtilToObject.ps1 - Converts FSUTIL output into a powershell custom object for easy parsing
 * CV-RESTAPI-DumpEdgeDriveContentsToHTML.ps1 - Powershell script to dump the contents for a given Commvault Edge Drive path out to HTML
 * CV-RESTAPI-ExecuteWorkflowAsGETCall.ps1 - Powershell script to call Commvault workflow
 * CV-RESTAPI-QOperationExecute-DisableAllJobActivity.ps1 - Powershell script to submit into XML message bus